AssetBlock/arc-01/compliance.md

 ### 1. Creating a Compliance Specification

 Publishing a compliance specification requires the creator to maintain a publicly-available reference document and a checksum verifiying its authenticity.
-Individual rules and error states must be defined off-chain to keep compliance specifications within the 1k notes field limit.
+Individual rules and error states must be defined off-chain.

 #### Specification
 |Key|Type|Required|Validation|Description|